oldtimerza/beerntech/content/blog/ci-pipeline-1/index.md

 Next we need to give Digital Ocean our public key.

-### Create a Digital Ocean droplet
+### Give Digital Ocean the public key

 Head on over to Digital Ocean and create an account.
-Once you've logged in create a Droplet(the smallest \$5 one should be fine for the purposes of this tutorial).

-> I made my Digital Ocean droplet with an Ubuntu distribution.

-When you've created your droplet there is one more thing we need to do with it before we are done with Digital Ocean for now.

-### Give Digital Ocean the public key

-We need to create and get the SSH details to later login and deploy our docker image.

 To do this go to the following page:
 ![Digital Ocean Dashboard](./digital-ocean-dash.png)

-When you are on your dashboard you'll see your droplet there(mine is called **blade-express-docker-1**) You now need to click on the **Securtiy** option on the sidebar near the bottom.
+You now need to click on the **Securtiy** option on the sidebar near the bottom.

 This will take you to the following screen: